git-town/git-town/website/src/preferences/code-hosting-driver.md

 ```

 The optional `--global` flag applies this setting to all Git repositories on
 your local machine.
-When not present, the setting applies only to the repo you
+When not present, the setting applies to the current repo.
-are currently in. `<driver>` can be "github", "gitlab", "gitea", or "bitbucket".
+`<driver>` can be "github", "gitlab", "gitea", or "bitbucket".